- What is a mammogram?

 Diagnostic mammograms investigate possible problems

 A woman with a breast problem (for instance, a lump or nipple discharge) or an abnormal area found in a screening mammogram typically gets a diagnostic mammogram.
-It’s still an x-ray of the breast, but it’s done for a different reason than a screening mammogram.
+Sometimes diagnostic mammograms are done for screening in women without breast problems who were previously treated for breast cancer.

-During a diagnostic mammogram, more pictures may be taken to carefully study an area of concern.
-In some cases, special images known as spot views or magnification views are used to make a small area of abnormal breast tissue easier to evaluate.
+During a diagnostic mammogram, the images are reviewed by the radiologist while you are there so that more pictures can be taken if needed to look more closely at an area of concern.
+In some cases, special images known as spot views or magnification views are used to make a small area of concern easier to evaluate.
 Other types of imaging tests such as ultrasound may also be done in addition to the mammogram, depending on the type of problem and where it is in the breast.

 - It may reveal that an area that looked abnormal on a screening mammogram is actually normal.
 When this happens, the woman goes back to routine yearly screening.

-- It could show that an area of abnormal tissue probably is not cancer, but the radiologist may not be ready to say that the area is normal based on these pictures alone.
+- It could show that an area of concern probably is not cancer, but the radiologist may want to watch the area closely.
 When this happens it’s common to ask the woman to return to be re-checked, usually in 4 to 6 months.

 - The results could also suggest that a biopsy is needed to find out if the abnormal area is cancer.
 If your doctor recommends a biopsy, it does not mean that you have cancer.